top of page

 The Tailor of Gloucester (1993)

 • Part of the World of Peter Rabbit and Friends animated series, this charming Christmas story follows a poor tailor who receives unexpected help from a group of mice to complete a coat for a Christmas wedding.
-It captures the themes of kindness, gratitude, and the beauty of the season. *Perfect for smaller children
+Perfect for smaller children!

 The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe (2005)

 • The ever-classic C.S.
-Lewis fantasy with Christian allegory and a Christmas setting.
+Lewis fantasy with Christian allegory including Christmas as a theme.

 The Nativity Story (2006)

 • A beautiful portrayal of the journey of Mary and Joseph leading up to the birth of Jesus.
-It captures the hardships they face and their faith in God.
+It captures the hardships they face with faith.

 bottom of page